thamizharasan/codex-token-saver/README.md

 ## Limitations

 - Heuristic parser.
+It uses simple deterministic extraction rather than a full AST parser.
+- It can miss complex imports, dynamic routes, generated code patterns, or symbols split across unusual formatting.
 - Not a vector database.
-- No embeddings in v1.
+- No embeddings.
 - Not direct runtime injection into Codex.
 - Source code remains source of truth.
 - Generated context can become stale unless re-indexed.